Psionica/psionica.github.io/tools/ideoscope.md

 ### Memetics

-As hinted at before, the memetic perspective consists in looking at your mind as a population of memes (i.e. ideas, thoughts, concepts) which evolves over time, facing various obstacles and opportunities along the way.
+As hinted at before, the memetic perspective consists in looking at your mind as a population of memes (i.e. ideas, thoughts, concepts) which evolves over time, facing various obstacles and opportunities along the way.[^7]

 #### Ideogenesis